-Social media can be a beast at times and leave you and your team frustrated.
+Social media development can sometimes be a beast and leave you and your team frustrated.
 There are some methods that work for one group and others that work for another.
 Sometimes, you just have to experiment and take notes on what works and what doesn’t.
 But what if you’re stuck on where to start?

 Take a look at these six ways to engage your audience on social media to help you get started.